makbn/docker_basics_tutorial/README.md

 # Network

-One of the reasons Docker containers and services are so powerful is that you can connect them together, or connect them to non-Docker workloads.
+One of the reasons Docker containers and services are so powerful is that you can connect them, or connect them to non-Docker workloads.
 Docker containers and services do not even need to be aware that they are deployed on Docker, or whether their peers are also Docker workloads or not.
 Whether your Docker hosts run Linux, Windows, or a mix of the two, you can use Docker to manage them in a platform-agnostic way.

 ### Network drivers
 Docker’s networking subsystem is pluggable, using drivers.
 Several drivers exist by default, and provide core networking functionality:

 * **bridge:** The default network driver.
 If you don’t specify a driver, this is the type of network you are creating.
 Bridge networks are usually used when your applications run in standalone containers that need to communicate.
 See bridge networks.

-* **host:** For standalone containers, remove network isolation between the container and the Docker host, and use the host’s networking directly. host is only available for swarm services on Docker 17.06 and higher.
-See use the host network.
+* **host:** For standalone containers, remove network isolation between the container and the Docker host and use the host’s networking directly.
+Host is only available for swarm services on Docker 17.06 and higher

 * **overlay:** Overlay networks connect multiple Docker daemons together and enable swarm services to communicate with each other.
 You can also use overlay networks to facilitate communication between a swarm service and a standalone container, or between two standalone containers on different Docker daemons.
 This strategy removes the need to do OS-level routing between these containers.
-See overlay networks.

 * **none:** For this container, disable all networking.
 Usually used in conjunction with a custom network driver. none is not available for swarm services.
-See disable container networking.

 ### Docker Machine